BizkitKing/antidote/README.md

 ]
 ```

-These are all of the available colours (ANSII colour scheme):
+These are all of the available colours (ANSI colour scheme):

 ```
     RESET   = "\033[0m"